Dejan Milojević: Early years

 Born in Belgrade, Milojević was raised in the suburb of Padinska Skela.

-He began pursuing organized basketball at age 13, signing up for the KK Tašmajdan youth categories in 1990 through a friend who had already been playing there.
+Milojević began pursuing organized basketball at age 13, signing up for the KK Tašmajdan youth categories in 1990 through a friend who had already been playing there.
 Starting out in KK Tašmajdan's youth system, teenage Milojević quickly began dominating over his age group, scoring 141 points in a 202–52 cadet (under-16) win versus OKK Beograd under-16 team in 1991, a still-standing record.

 Professional career

-His professional career began with Beovuk.
+His professional career began with Beovuk in 1994.
+He played there until 1998.

 FMP Železnik (1998–2000)

 After winning gold with the FR Yugoslavia under-22 national team at the 1998 '22 and Under' European Championship, 21-year-old Milojević joined the YUBA League club FMP from the Belgrade suburb of Železnik.
-The club had won the Yugoslav Cup in recent past (1997), however, instead of adding to the cup-winning squad in search of more trophies, FMP—led by owner Nebojša Čović and sporting director Ratko Radovanović decided to immediately start selling it off and turn to producing and nurturing young talent in an academy-like setup.
-The team still managed to make YUBA League playoff finals in the 1997–98 season, however, the wholesale of the squad players (most of them over the age of 23) continued, with Nikola Jestratijević, Goran Bošković, and Dejan Radonjić leaving.
-The squad that Milojević arrived to in summer 1998 thus, almost exclusively, featured fellow young players (either brought up through the FMP youth system or acquired from smaller teams throughout the FR Yugoslav republics of Serbia and Montenegro), such as 22-year-old power forward-center Goran Nikolić, 23-year-old center Dragan Basarić, defensively minded twenty-one-year-old swingman Veselin Petrović, twenty-two-year-old shooting guard Aleksandar Smiljanić, twenty-two-year-old power forward Aleksandar Matić, and supremely talented 17-year-old small forward Mladen Šekularac.
-Also joining FMP from Beovuk, alongside Milojević, was nineteen-year-old fellow power forward-center Ognjen Aškrabić.
+The club had won the Yugoslav Cup in recent past (1997); however, instead of adding to the cup-winning squad in search of more trophies, FMP—led by owner Nebojša Čović and sporting director Ratko Radovanović—decided to immediately start selling it off and turn to producing and nurturing young talent in an academy-like setup.
+The team still managed to make YUBA League playoff finals in the 1997–98 season; however, the wholesale clearance of the squad (most of them over the age of 23) continued, with Nikola Jestratijević, Goran Bošković and Dejan Radonjić leaving.
+The squad that Milojević arrived to in summer 1998 thus, almost exclusively, featured fellow young players (either brought up through the FMP youth system or acquired from smaller teams throughout the FR Yugoslav constituent units of Serbia and Montenegro), such as 22-year-old power forward-center Goran Nikolić, 23-year-old center Dragan Basarić, defensively minded 21-year-old swingman Veselin Petrović, 22-year-old shooting guard Aleksandar Smiljanić, 22-year-old power forward Aleksandar Matić, and supremely talented 17-year-old small forward Mladen Šekularac.
+Also joining FMP from Beovuk, alongside Milojević, was 19-year-old fellow power forward-center Ognjen Aškrabić.